-In accordance with section 5.6.3 of the referenced plants' Technical Specifications, Southern Nuclear Operating Company hereby submits the Annual Radioactive Effluent Release Reports for 2009.
-The Annual Radioactive Effluent Release Report for the Edwin I. Hatch Nuclear Plant (Hatch), Joseph M. Farley Nuclear Plant (Farley), and the Vogtle Electric Generating Plant (Vogtle) are provided in Enclosures 1, 2, and 3, respectively.
+In accordance with section 5.6.3 of the referenced plants' Technical Specifications, Southern Nuclear Operating Company hereby submits the Annual Radioactive Effluent Release Reports for 2015.
+The Annual Radioactive Effluent Release Report for the Joseph M. Farley Nuclear Plant Units 1&2, Edwin I. Hatch Nuclear Plant Units 1&2, and the Vogtle Electric Generating Plant Units 1&2 are provided in Enclosures 1, 2, and 3, respectively.

-Technical Specification 5.5.1.c. for each plant requires that the Offsite Dose Calculation Manual (ODCM) be provided as a part of, or concurrent with, the Radioactive Effluent Release Report for the period of the report in which any change in the ODCM was made.
-During the reporting period for the Annual Radioactive Effluent Release Report for 2009, the Hatch and Vogtle ODCMs were revised.
-Accordingly, copies of Version 22 of the Hatch ODCM, dated February 2009, and Version 26 of the Vogtle ODCM, dated December 2009 are provided in Enclosures 4 and 5, respectively.
-Revision bars are provided in the margin to show the changes for Version 22 of the Hatch ODCM and Versions 25 and 26 of the Vogtle ODCM.
-A description of the changes to each ODCM is provided in Section 8.0 of the Annual Radioactive Effluent Release Report for the corresponding plant.
-Changes to the Process Control Program (PCP), as applicable, are described in section 9.2 of the corresponding Radioactive Effluent Release Report for each site.
+Technical Specification 5.5.1.c for each plant requires that the Offsite Dose Calculation Manual (ODCM) be provided as part of, or concurrent with, the Radioactive Effluent Release Report for the period of the report in which any change in the ODCM was made.
+During the reporting period for the Annual Radioactive Effluent Release Report for 2015, there was one ODCM revision at Vogtle Electric Generating Plant Units 1&2.
+Changes to the Process Control Program (PCP), if any, are described in Section 9.2 of the corresponding Annual Radioactive Effluent Release Report for each site.